chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_domains_34_annotated.png" title="Set up Subdirectory Symbolic Link">

     This was the last bit of Terminal required for setup, so you may now close Terminal and return to cPanel Main.
+It isn't necessary, but if you wish, you can run the command `exit` to terminate your Terminal connection before navigating back to cPanel Main.

-3. To confirm that the symbolic link process worked, you may go back into File Manager and navigate into your publicly-accessible directory.
+3. To confirm that the symbolic link process worked, you may go back into File Manager and navigate into your publicly-accessible directory, which you were to take note of in Step 2 of "[Upload and Prepare Kora Application Files via cPanel File Manager](https://chi-initiative.github.io/kora-documentation/getting-started/installing_kora_domains/#upload-and-prepare-kora-application-files-via-cpanel-file-manager).""
 There, you should find the directory "kora" with the black chain-link icon over the folder icon.

 ### Subdomain URLs